 Why do you read?

 I read as I need to.
 Books are my hoxygene, I need them for my soul and my mind in the same way I need food for my body.
-Raeading allows me to live different lives, to confront emotions and ideas, to travel without physically moving, to experience things by different point of views and to enrich my identity.
+Raeading allows me to live different lives, to confront emotions and ideas, to travel without physically moving, to experience things by different point of views and to enrich my identity through other's lives.
 Also without reading I could not be a writer!